nateCode1/svacketz/README.md

   The code assumes that allParticipants is sorted according to seed (increasing).
 This means the top seed is at index 0 in allParticipants.

   Participant and Match are both assumed to be classes, their implementation is omitted because it's not the focus here.
-Similarily the details of the Assign function aren't included, as they aren't criticial to understand whats going on.
+Similarly the details of the Assign function aren't included, as they aren't critical to understand whats going on.
 Minimal requirements for each class are listed below:
   - Participant must have some identifying information for the participant, and optionally their seed.
   - Match must contain a list of participants, and later on will require the ability to point to other matches.
 It must implement the Assign method, which takes a Participant as an argument, and adds the participant to its own list of participants for this particular match.